trexem/Asteroids/README.md

 Open `Visual Studio 2022` and clone the repo through the initial options.
 It should download the submodules and everything necessary for the project to compile.
 After it finishes downloading and `cmake` stops working you will have to choose `asteroids.exe` solution (besides the "Play" button).
 Then just press the "Play" button.

+### Assets
+Right now loading assets is being made trough a PackReader, I'm not adding the assets.pak as it would be redundant, but you might need to have that, so for now just zip the directories inside `data/` and rename that zip to `assets.pak` and save that in the main directory of the project.

 ## TODO
 ### Audio
  - [ ] Implement it